-Witness Lucas testified that the Public Staff recommends that the Commission deny DEP's request for the recovery of the liquidated damages and judgment payment costs in this proceeding because they are not appropriate for recovery in a fuel proceeding.
-The Public Staff's position is that the failure to deliver the required amount of gypsum and the resulting expenses arising from the legal action taken against DEP by CTG do not constitute a "sale" of by-products under the provisions of N.C.
+As witness Lucas testified, the Public Staff recommends that the Commission deny DEP's request for the recovery of the costs because they are not appropriate for recovery in a fuel proceeding.
+The Public Staff's position is that the failure to deliver the required amount of gypsum and the resulting expenses arising from the legal action taken against DEP by CTG do not constitute a "sale" under the provisions of N.C.
 Gen. Stat. § 62-133.2(a1)(9).
-Witness Lucas stated that, in his opinion, the more appropriate proceeding in which to consider these costs is a general rate case.
-In addition witness Lucas testified that the Public Staff has concerns about the prudence and reasonableness of the actual damages and liquidated damages as a recoverable cost, but that it had not t undertaken a prudence and reasonableness analysis of the costs.
-Tr.
-Vol. 2, p.
-68-69 and 75-76.
+Mr. Lucas stated that, in his opinion, the more appropriate proceeding to consider these costs is in a general rate case.
+(T. V. 2, p 73).